TheSainEyereg/steam-hour-booster/README.md

 yarn
 yarn build
 ```
-3. Run `npm start` and on the first run you will be prompted to add new accounts, otherwise it will automatically log you in to those already added.
+3. Run `yarn start` and on the first run you will be prompted to add new accounts, otherwise it will automatically log you in to those already added.

 ### Screenshots